SagVK04/SagVK04/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on backend developer
+- 🔭 I’m currently working on DSA & Algorithms
-- 🌱 I’m currently learning backend developer
+- 🌱 I’m currently learning android developement
-- 👯 I’m looking to collaborate on backend developer
+- 👯 I’m looking to collaborate on backend & android both kinds developer
-- 🤔 I’m looking for help with backend developer
-- 💬 Ask me about backend development
+- 💬 Ask me about android development